Costa Coffee: Operations

+Management

+On 19 August 2019, Costa Coffee attracted media attention due to claims of unfair deductions from the pay of its employees.
+Costa said contracts for franchise stores were managed by franchisees, and that some staff contracts did have "clauses relating to deductions".

+Four days later, additional claims appeared in the media that Costa Coffee franchise workers were "not treated like humans".
+The report included managers' alleged refusal to pay for sickness, annual leave, or working outside contracted hours, and retaining tips.
+It cited an anonymous former employee at a store under Goldex Essex Investments Ltd who claimed that almost £1,000 of their holiday pay was deducted from their salary, despite being contracted to work 48 hours a week.
+The report said that baristas and employees at managerial level had complained about the numerous deductions outlined in Costa Coffee franchisees' contracts.
+A Costa Coffee spokesperson responded that an independent audit had been launched.

 Locations

 Costa Coffee operates 2,467 outlets in the United Kingdom as of October 2019.
 Overseas, it operates 1,413 stores in 32 countries.
 The first Costa store outside the UK opened in the United Arab Emirates in 1999, and, in September 2017, was the first coffee shop worldwide to start delivering coffee via drones.

-Costa Coffee's Bedfordshire headquarters are next to those of Whitbread.
+Costa Coffee's headquarters are in Loudwater in the UK, with the Costa Roastery being located in Basildon, Essex.

 Costa Express

 Following Whitbread's £59.5m acquisition of Coffee Nation, a chain of coffee machines, the machines were re-branded as Costa Express.
 The company planned to expand to hospitals, universities and transport interchanges.
 In Denmark, Costa Express machines are located in Shell stations; they had previously also been in Shell Canada.
-In the UK, many grocery store chain SPAR petrol station stores have Costa Express machines.
+In the UK, many SPAR grocery stores petrol station stores have Costa Express machines.

+In July 2023, a Costa Express van had art depicting a trans man with top surgery scars, as part of a mural designed for Pride Month.
+The design provoked backlash from gender-critical commentators James Esses, Maya Forstater, and Helen Joyce.
+Costa defended the art, saying that it "showcases and celebrates inclusivity".

 World distribution

-As of January 2022, Costa Coffee was available on 4 continents in 38 countries, with 3,884 total locations.
+As of January 2022, Costa Coffee was available on four continents in 38 countries, with 3,884 locations in total.